Joint bank accounts

 How does a joint account work?

 Joint accounts often work like any other current account.
 The main difference is that there are two of you who are responsible for the income and outgoings of the account.
-If you have shared financial commitments, such as a mortgage, rent or other household bills, a joint account allows you to pay these outgoings from one place, making it easier for you to manage as a pair.

 How do I open a joint bank account?